 Steps to getting started are below, following my main club info.

-I am Mr. Holmes, and I am the Advisor to the new HHS Amateur Radio Club.
+Mr. Holmes and Mr. Schneider are the club's Advisors and welcome you to the new HHS Amateur Radio Club.

 One major goal of the club is to help students get licensed to operating on the air.
 This hobby is very diverse, whether you are interested in being able to work public events or help in emergency situations and public service, or experiment with low power contacts overseas, antenna building, contacting satellites, digital modes, etc. You can enjoy this hobby if you're very shy, or very chatty, and the whole spectrum in between.
 You don't need to be a math or electronics expert, but you'll find that a lot grows and makes sense as you experiment.

 Photos above are of the equipment we have in the classroom so far, plus 4 handheld radios for practice (not pictured).

 Some early steps to getting started:

 Practice exam...once you get licensed, you can operate on amateur radio frequencies...so here are two practice sites.
 No need to seek "paid" practice sites.
 You may need to create a login and password.
 These are two possible places to get started.

 The Technician license is the enrty level test to get you on the air, with basic privileges on several "bands" or a range of frequencies on the air.
 The tests are simply rote memorization, so passing is easily achievable...the understanding of how the bands and frequencies works will grow on you over time.